rsvim/rfc/1-TUI/3-Layout.md

 As CSS Flexbox is quite popular and full-featured web standard, its rust implementations are also high quality.
 We can rely on taffy to implement our layout system for Rsvim.

-### Trade-Off
+### Principle

 Of course there is a big gap between TUI layout and a browser that running CSS layout.
-Here we have some very fundamental principles when using CSS Flexbox with Rsvim TUI:

-#### Keep It Simple

 Grapheme based TUI has very limited space resource compared with pixel based web browser, thus unnecessary details are removed for more effective visual information.

 For example, a website HTML usually use below components to present and highlight its content: